 WHERE YOUR MONEY GOES

-In 2018, Voluntary Tuition helped fund Science, Art, Music & P.E., Ocean's Week, HEAL Garden, HEAL class projects, clerical aid to assist our teachers and MUCH MORE!
+During a traditional year, Voluntary Tuition helps fund Science, Art, Music & P.E., Ocean's Week, HEAL Garden, HEAL projects, clerical aid to assist our teachers and so MUCH MORE!

 WHY ITS NEEDED

 There are often years when our budget does not allocate for critical aspects of the education system at Farallone View.
 Voluntary Tuition helps provide and supplement the existing budget and fills gaps that are not federally or state funded.

 Last year we took an unexpected financial blow.
 One entire fundraising event, our annual Jog-a-thon, did not happen.
 That alone was a $20,000 loss.
 Our year's expenses were covered, but our reserves were tapped.
 Without help, we will be unable to fund the supplemental enrichment programs that our students look forward to when everyone returns to a normal in-person school year in 2021/2022.

 YOU HAVE QUESTIONS, WE HAVE ANSWERS

 Frequently Asked Questions About Voluntary Tuition

 Q: Does the money stay at Farallone View or does it go to the district?

 A: All the money raised through Voluntary Tuition stays at Farallone and is used to pay for the enrichment programs at Farallone View and numerous other supports and improves on campus.